spatialmodel/inmap/cmd/inmap/doc/inmap_cloud_start.md

                                                                    simulation runs with a dynamic grid that changes resolution depending on spatial gradients in population density and concentration.
-      --storage_gb int
-                                                     							storage_gb specifies the gigabytes of hard-disk storage required for this job. (default 3)
 ```

 ### Options inherited from parent commands